Pros / The display is easy to mount and stays out of your way.

 Cons / The actual viewing area is relatively small.

 Verdict / This backup camera is great for those seeking an inexpensive and inconspicuous system.
 Although it has its drawbacks, it’s a solid option for those willing to do a little extra installation.

 When you’re not using the backup camera function, the display looks much the same as a typical rear-view mirror.
 But when you shift into reverse, a screen appears in the center of the mirror.
 This is a cool, futuristic feature but it’s not without its drawbacks.
 For one, the screen is somewhat small, which could make it more difficult to see for some users.
 Also, some users have complained that the screen can be dim or difficult to see in direct daylight.
-We didn’t have a big issue with that.

 The camera works great at night thanks to seven infrared LEDs.
 A water-resistant exterior protects the cam from weather damage.
 Some of the cameras we tested had undergone rigorous waterproof testing that involved submerging the camera in water for a certain period of time in order to earn an IP67 water resistance rating.
 This camera has not, but for its price we’re not really surprised.
 Tests like that cost manufacturers, which in turn costs consumers.

 Installation of this camera is more complicated than most of the cameras on our review.
 It’s doable for a savvy individual, but there are definitely some things to consider.
 The wired nature of this kit means that you’ll have to connect the camera to the display via wires that run behind your ceiling panels or under your vehicle, depending on its design.
 Other cameras can save you time and effort by relaying video information with a wireless transmitter and receiver.
 We found mounting the display was very easy, however, as it simply clips to your vehicle’s existing mirror.

 - Wireless Range